Save Places from TikTok Travel Videos: 5 Apps That Actually Work (2026)

 How accurate is AI place extraction from TikTok?

-In my testing, AI extraction catches around 90 to 95 percent of clearly named places in a TikTok video.
+In my testing, AI extraction catches the clearly-named places in a TikTok video.
 It struggles when locations are shown only visually (no name said or captioned), when audio is muffled, or when on-screen text is heavily stylized.
 Misses can be reviewed and corrected manually.

 Stop bookmarking TikToks.
 Start saving the places.